Non-Center Course at Occidental, CA in December

 Toiletries:

-• Bring towel, soap, shampoo, toothpaste, deodorant, shaving and sanitary supplies etc.
+• Shower slip-ons, towel, soap, shampoo, toothpaste, deodorant, shaving and sanitary supplies etc.

-• Please do not bring perfumes or scented soaps/creams/lotions etc. as these can disturb others during meditation.
+• Please do not bring perfumes or scented creams/lotions etc. as these can disturb others during meditation.

 Please note:

-If desired, valuables may be checked in for safe keeping during the course.
-Cell phones must be checked in or left in the car.
+If desired, valuables may be checked-in for safe keeping during the course.

 Students are asked NOT TO BRING the following: